 With this principle in mind, I fear that some of the students’ drawings in the photograph below may have issues.
 Although this picture is over one hundred years old, class setups like this are still commonplace in many art schools.
 One odd aspect of this kind of setup is that you’ll never see someone propping their drawing board up at a lateral angle to their line of sight.
 For some reason, vertical tilts are ok but lateral tilts are not?
 Unfortunately, both will result in shape errors.

 A life class at the Art Students’ League (1905).

-The final instance is when you are intentionally attempting anamorphic perspective.
+The final reason for not having your canvas vertically oriented is when you are intentionally attempting anamorphic perspective.

 Anamorphic Perspective is actually what I have been describing above (small or large heads).
 Although not exactly on topic, artists have used versions of this at various times in history, often to create an illusion of a vaulted ceiling on a flat one.

 More closely related is Hans Holbein’s famous painting, The Ambassadors.
 When you view the painting in the normal way, the bottom part of the image contains a distorted human skull.
 But, if you were to walk close to the painting and to the right, which requires looking down at an extreme angle, you would see a normal looking skull in an undistorted way.
 I’ve made a short video of this, below.